casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 You might ask: Why is it important to estimate these quantiles using the median rather than the mean?
 The problem with just using the mean is when outliers are present.
 This can sometimes result in poor predictions because the mean of a group of values heavily emphasizes the outlier values.
 Therefore, when using the median, we avoid being prone to outliers and end up producing better lower and upper boundaries.

-Additionally, unlike with Linear Regression, we do not make any assumptions about the distribution of the data, which makes it even more useful and more accurate in certain scenarios.
+Additionally, unlike Linear Regression, we do not make any assumptions about the distribution of the data, which makes it even more useful and more accurate in certain scenarios.

 #### Regression